How to read the Candlestick Chart? – (Analysis for traders)

 Which trading platform is suitable for beginners?

 Since online trading, every broker has offered trading platforms with candlestick charts.
 Many promising strategies are based on this representation.
-In addition to this representation, other settings are usually offered, such as line chart, Heikinashi and more.
+In addition to this representation, other settings are usually offered, such as line charts, Heikinashi, and more.
 Log in to any trading platform and start the analysis yourself with the candlesticks.

-In more than 7 years of experience in trading, we have tested over 50 providers and now present you our top 3 brokers for investing.
+With more than 9 years of experience in trading, we have tested over 50 providers and now present to you our top 3 brokers for investing.

 Our recommended providers for candlestick trading: